10gic/vanitygen-plusplus/README.md

 cd vanitygen-plus
 cd linux-binary

-Now get a list of the Coins with: "./vanitygen -C LIST"
+Now get a list of the Coins with:
+./vanitygen -C LIST

 Choose your coin.